Gottox/socket.io-java-client/README.markdown

 ### IOConnection

 Ok, now we know when our functions are called.
-But how do we tell io.socket to process messages we get?
+But how do we tell socket.io-java-client to process messages we get?
 The provided IOConnection does the trick.

 #### IOConnection.transportConnect()